 *Please click here for important updates about summer cancellations*

-- Click here to review the Fall/Winter/Spring registration brochure and here for the Summer registration brochure to select your preferred session(s)
+- Check back soon to review the Fall/Winter/Spring registration brochure to select your preferred session(s)

-- Click here to register and pay your $100 deposit (please note that this will be applied to your remaining balance)
+- Check back soon for the link to register and pay your registration deposit (please note that this will be applied to your remaining balance)

 - Call your Regional Center coordinator if you plan on using out-of-home respite hours to learn more about your hours and when/how to use them